“Pitch a Boogie Woogie”

 One of the soundtrack musicians said it sounded like a White man trying to talk jive.

 Awkward, too, is its gender stereotyping.
-But its depiction of Black men performing in blackface and having been made–in 1947, no less–by a White man who was, many said, exploiting the local Black community move it beyond awkward.
+But it moves beyond awkward with its depiction of Black men performing in blackface and having been made–in 1947, no less–by a White man who was, many said, exploiting the local Black community in complicated ways.

 Lobby card from UNC documentary “Boogie in Black and White.”
 ECU Special Collections has a much better reproduction.